Bira/octopus-carnival/_drafts/wir-neverwinter-pack-outcast.md

 wolf.

-Starting at level 5, enemies adjacent to you grant combat advantage to you and to any allies who are also adjacent to those enemies.
-You get CA even if you're the only PC adjacent to the enemy.
+Starting at level 5, enemies adjacent to you grant combat advantage to you and to _all_ allies who are also adjacent to those enemies.
+You don't need to be in a flanking position, any adjacent space will do.
+Also, you get CA even if you're the only PC adjacent to the enemy.
 This is super useful for melee combatants.

 At level 10, you gain a +2 power bonus to Athletics and Intimidate, which is